NicoJuicy/LearnML/ml/feature_engineering.md

 ### 2. Handling Outliers

-- Removal: Outlier entries are deleted from the distribution
+- Remove: Outlier entries are deleted from the distribution

-- Replacing: The outliers could be handled as missing values and replaced with suitable imputation.
+- Replace: The outliers could be handled as missing values and replaced with suitable imputation.

-- Capping: Using an arbitrary value or a value from a variable distribution to replace the maximum and minimum values.
+- Cap: Using an arbitrary value or a value from a variable distribution to replace the maximum and minimum values.

-- Discretization : Converting continuous variables into discrete values.
+- Discretize: Converting continuous variables into discrete values.

 ### 3. Log Transform